-Is there anything more wonderful than to hear or say, "I love you"?
-Being able to tell someone you love them for the first time is a powerful, intimate moment, whether that is a new friend you've welcomed into your life, a romantic partner, or a squirming bundle of joy.
+Is there anything more wonderful than to hear or say, "I love you?"
+Being able to tell someone you love them for the first time is a powerful, intimate moment, whether it is to a new friend you've welcomed into your life, a romantic partner, or a squirming bundle of joy.
 The most direct means of expressing love is to simply say the words: "I love you."
-There are countless other ways to express love aside from the simplicity and straightforward nature of this phrase, and many other means of expressing love can more effectively and creatively tell someone you love them.
+There are countless other ways to express love aside from this phrase’s simplicity and straightforward nature, and many other means of expressing love can more effectively and creatively tell someone you love them.

 One of the simplest nonverbal expressions of love is a simple smile; smiling at your partner is a gentle, quiet way of demonstrating love and care, as a smile can go a long way in expressing approval and affection.
 Parents are often caught smiling at their children's antics, friends are very often seen smiling and laughing together, and partners are often witnessed just smiling at one another.
 Smiling is an important part of nonverbally demonstrating love.

 The most obvious verbal expression of love is simply saying, "I love you."
 Far from the only means of verbally expressing love, though, "I love you" sometimes fails to encompass the breadth of your feelings for someone.
 To verbally express your love, you might include your partner in plans you are making for the future, demonstrating your hope that the two of you will be together long-term.
 You can welcome your partner into family conversations regarding preferred traditions and practices, too, suggesting that the two of you will be together for the long haul.